f5/unovis/CONTRIBUTING.md

 # Contributing to _Unovis_

-We want to make contributing to this project as easy and transparent.
+We want to make contributing to this project as easy and transparent as possible.

 ## Code of Conduct

 F5 has adopted a Code of Conduct that we expect project participants to adhere to.
-Please read [the full text](CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.
+Please read [the full text](https://github.com/f5/unovis/blob/main/CODE_OF_CONDUCT.md) so that you can understand what actions will and will not be tolerated.

 ## Our Development Process